tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 HTTP itself provides only modest functionality in comparison to Foolscap.
 However its simplicity and widespread use have led to a diverse and almost overwhelming ecosystem of libraries, frameworks, toolkits, and so on.

-By adopting HTTP in place of Foolscap Tahoe can realize the following concrete benefits:
+By adopting HTTP in place of Foolscap Tahoe-LAFS can realize the following concrete benefits:

 * Practically every language or runtime has an HTTP protocol implementation (or a dozen of them) available.
-  This change paves the way for new Tahoe implementations using tools better suited for certain situations (mobile client implementations, high-performance server implementations, easily distributed desktop clients, etc).
+  This change paves the way for new Tahoe-LAFS implementations using tools better suited for certain situations (mobile client implementations, high-performance server implementations, easily distributed desktop clients, etc).
 * The simplicity of and vast quantity of resources about HTTP make it a very easy protocol to learn and use.
-  This change reduces the barrier to entry for developers to contribute improvements to Tahoe's network interactions.
+  This change reduces the barrier to entry for developers to contribute improvements to Tahoe-LAFS's network interactions.
 * For any given language there is very likely an HTTP implementation with a large and active developer community.
-  Tahoe can therefore benefit from the large effort being put into making better libraries for using HTTP.
+  Tahoe-LAFS can therefore benefit from the large effort being put into making better libraries for using HTTP.
 * One of the core features of HTTP is the mundane transfer of bulk data and implementions are often capable of doing this with extreme efficiency.
-  The alignment of this core feature with a core activity of Tahoe of transferring bulk data means that a substantial barrier to improved Tahoe runtime performance will be eliminated.
+  The alignment of this core feature with a core activity of Tahoe-LAFS of transferring bulk data means that a substantial barrier to improved Tahoe-LAFS runtime performance will be eliminated.

 TLS
 ~~~

-The Foolscap-based protocol provides *some* of Tahoe's confidentiality, integrity, and authentication properties by leveraging TLS.
+The Foolscap-based protocol provides *some* of Tahoe-LAFS's confidentiality, integrity, and authentication properties by leveraging TLS.
 An HTTP-based protocol can make use of TLS in largely the same way to provide the same properties.
 Provision of these properties *is* dependant on implementers following Great Black Swamp's rules for x509 certificate validation
 (rather than the standard "web" rules for validation).